Bartlesville Radio » News » Bartlesville CITY MATTERS with Ward 1 City Councilor Tim Sherrick

 The council postponed accepting a grant from Phillips 66 intended to fund tree planting initiatives.
 The delay aligns with ongoing reconciliation of the city’s Endeavor 2045 plan, which includes green initiatives like increasing the tree canopy.
 Sherrick said that concerns about long-term maintenance costs and potential duplication of efforts were key factors in the decision.

-Addressing the city’s water needs, the council reviewed a presentation proposing to raise the Hewlett dam by seven feet.
+Addressing the city’s water needs, the council reviewed a presentation proposing to raise Hulah Lake levels by seven feet.
 This measure could provide an additional 10 million gallons per day, potentially meeting demand for the next 40-50 years.
 While costs exceed $200 million, other alternatives, such as constructing Sand Lake, were briefly discussed.

 Sherrick said the council approved a $76,000 grant for electric vehicles, with funds earmarked for two police vehicles and two for the golf course.
 However, he voiced his concerns about the high costs of maintenance and battery replacement, warning against premature adoption of electric vehicles for the city fleet.